-It is well, in this connection, to notice more particularly the wide distinction between the regeneration of the Church and the regeneration of the world: in the case of the Church many are called to the regeneration offered during this Gospel age, and few are chosen-few experience the full regeneration to which they are invited-namely, to become new creatures in Christ Jesus, partakers of the divine nature.
+It is well, here, to note more particularly the wide distinction between the regeneration of the Church and the regeneration of the world: in the case of the Church many are called to the regeneration offered during this Gospel age, and few are chosen, few experience the full regeneration to which they are invited, namely, to become new creatures in Christ Jesus, partakers of the divine nature.
 The regeneration provided for the world, as we have already seen, is not to a new nature, but to a restoration or restitution of the human nature in its perfection.

-And so it is written, "The first Adam was made a living soul [an animal being], the last Adam a quickening spirit.
-However, the spiritual was not first, but the animal-afterwards the spiritual."
+So it is written, "The first Adam was made a living soul [animal being], the last Adam a quickening spirit.
+However, the spiritual was not first, but the animal, afterwards the spiritual."
 (1 Cor.
-15: 45-47-See Diaglott.)
-Verily our Lord Jesus in the days of his flesh did take hold on or become identified with the first Adam and his race, through the seed of Abraham (Heb.
-2: 16), and was made "lower than the angels, for the suffering of death...that he by the grace of God might taste death for every man."
-But having accomplished that object he was raised from the dead a partaker of the divine nature, the purchaser of the human family, but no longer of it-no longer "of the earth earthy," but the heavenly Lord-the Second Adam, a life-giving spirit.
+15:45-47-Diaglott).
+Verily Jesus in the days of his flesh was identified with the first Adam and his race, through the seed of Abraham (Heb.
+2:16), and was made "lower than the angels, for the suffering of death ... that he by the grace of God might taste death for every man."
+But having accomplished that object he was raised from the dead a partaker of the divine nature, the purchaser of the human family, but no longer of it, no longer "of the earth earthy," but the heavenly Lord, the Second Adam, a lifegiving spirit.

-The first Adam was the original "root" out of which the entire human family has been produced, and hence our Lord Jesus in the flesh, son of Mary, son of David, son of Abraham, was in the same sense a shoot or branch out of Adam (but supplied, as we have seen, with an unimpaired life from above, which still kept him separate from sinners).
-It was his sacrifice of himself as the man (in obedience to the Father's plan) that not only secured his own exaltation to the divine nature, but purchased to him all the race of Adam and Adam's right as father or "root" of the race.
+The first Adam was the original "root" out of which the whole human family has been produced, and hence Jesus in the flesh, son of Mary, son of David, son of Abraham, was in the same sense a shoot or branch out of Adam (but given, as we have seen, an unimpaired life from above, that still kept him separate from sinners).
+It was his sacrifice of himself as a man (in obedience to the Father's plan) that not only secured his own exaltation to the divine nature, but purchases the race of Adam and Adam's right as father or "root" of the race.
 Thus by purchasing Adam's place and rights, our Lord is the Second Adam.
-As he gave his own human life for that of Adam, so he sacrificed also the possibilities of a race which he might have produced in a natural way, for Adam's children -that he may in due time accept "whosoever will" of Adam's family as his own children, regenerating them, giving them everlasting life under reasonable terms.
-No longer a "branch," out of the root of Jesse and David, our Lord is a new root, prepared to give new life and sustenance to mankind -Adam, Abraham, David and every other member or branch of the sinblighted human family who will accept it on the terms of the "Oath-bound Covenant."
+As he gave his human life for that of Adam, so he sacrificed also the possibilities of a race that he might have produced in a natural way, for Adam's children, that he may in due time accept "whosoever will" of Adam's family as his own children, regenerating them, giving them everlasting life under reasonable terms.
+No longer a branch, out of the root of Jesse and David, Jesus is a new root, prepared to give new life and sustenance to mankind-Adam, Abraham, David and every other branch of the sin-blighted world who will accept it on the terms of the New Covenant.

-Like the first work of the Lord for his Church of this age will be his work for all of mankind who will accept it during the Millennial age.
-His first work for his Church now is justification to life (human life) in harmony with God, in fellowship with God: the same enjoyed by the perfect man Jesus, prior to his consecration to death at baptism; and the same enjoyed by the perfect man Adam before he transgressed- except that theirs was actual while ours is merely a reckoned perfection of life.
-(Hence the statement that we are "justified- by faith.")
+Like the first work of Jesus for his Church of this age will be his work for all of mankind who will accept it during the Millennial age.
+His first work for his Church now is justification to human life in harmony with God, in fellowship with God: the same enjoyed by the perfect man Jesus, prior to his consecration to death at baptism; and the same enjoyed by the perfect man Adam before he transgressed;-except that theirs was actual while ours is merely a reckoned perfection of life.
+Hence the statement that we are "justified by faith."
+140